Manfre-98/SeverusPython/README.md

 ## Instructions
-In order to use the agent add the aima core library and in the /tablut folder run the command "./SeverusPython role time ip"
+In order to use the agent add the aima core library and in the /tablut folder and run the command "./SeverusPython role time ip"
 </br></br>
 -role: "White" or "Black" </br>
 -time: time in seconds </br>